The Mirror We Built: When Machines Learned to Dream

 In my book The Robot, the Human, and the Digital God (Frontline Press, 2024; print only; Macedonian), written with Valentin Neshovski, I explored how these early thinkers paved the way for today’s AI — not only through scientific breakthroughs but through their bold questioning of what it means to be human in a world shared with intelligent machines.

 If Turing and McCarthy dreamed of intelligent machines, Joseph Weizenbaum at MIT in the 1960s gave that dream a voice — quite literally.
 His program ELIZA, one of the first chatbots ever created, simulated conversation with surprising fluency for its time.
-Using simple pattern-matching rules and scripted responses, ELIZA played the role of a Rogerian psychotherapist, reflecting users’ own words back at them.
+Using simple pattern-recognition rules and pre-programmed responses, ELIZA simulated the role of a Rogerian psychotherapist — an approach developed by Carl Rogers, based on active listening and the reflection of the patient’s own statements.
+The program returned users’ words in the form of questions and paraphrases, creating an illusion of empathy and understanding, even though no genuine comprehension existed behind the interaction.

 The illusion worked so well that many users began to confide in the machine, believing it truly understood them.
 Weizenbaum was astonished — and disturbed.
 His secretary once asked him to leave the room so she could “speak privately” with ELIZA.
 That moment revealed something profound: people were ready to form emotional connections with machines that did not understand a single word they said.